 Part of this process also includes defining what “local” means to the school district.
 There are many options for defining “local” and definitions vary depending on the unique geography and climate of a school district’s location, and the abundance of local food producers and manufacturers.
 Many schools define local as an area within a certain number of miles in the county or state.
 Alternatively, definitions might be for a region that includes more than one state (e.g. Georgia, Alabama and Florida) or discrete parts of several states.

 All products must follow federal procurement regulations.
 If a school district is unsure about procurement regulations or methods, contact the Georgia Department of Education’s School Nutrition Program.
 SFAs are prohibited from unduly restricting competition or eliminating competition.
 In the next section, Delivery Issues/Distribution Models, there are descriptions of four distribution methods outlined with both the advantages and disadvantages of each.
 Whatever method is chosen, it should address the needs of the farmers and food service, in order to be successful over time.

 Wisdom from Others:

 Decision Tree – A fact sheet from the USDA, Food and Nutrition Service, to help you evaluate several options for purchasing local foods.

-USDA Local Foods Procurement – See this Food and Nutrition Service list to assist in establishing a plan for procuring (or procuring more) local foods to serve to students through Federal Child Nutrition Programs.
+Procuring Local Foods – Find resources from the USDA Food and Nutrition Service to assist in establishing a plan for procuring (or procuring more) local foods to serve to students through Federal Child Nutrition Programs.

 Using DoD Fresh to Purchase Local Produce – Schools are able to use their USDA Foods entitlement dollars to purchase fresh produce.
 Review this fact sheet to learn more about buying local fruits and vegetables through DoD Fresh.